EKS vs. AKS: choosing the right managed Kubernetes for enterprise scale

 Amazon Elastic Kubernetes Service (EKS)

-- Control Plane Cost: Charges $0.10 per hour per control plane, which adds up to an extra $72 per month for a cluster.
+- Control Plane Cost: Charges $0.10 per hour per control plane (~$72 per month for a cluster).

-- Optimization: Offers cost savings through Savings Plans, Reserved Instances, and Spot Instances.
+- Optimization: Demands strict usage of AWS Savings Plans, Reserved Instances, and intent-based Spot Instance scaling for Day-2 efficiency.

 Azure Kubernetes Service (AKS)

-- Control Plane Cost: Does not charge for the control plane itself.
+- Control Plane Cost: Does not charge for the standard control plane itself.

-- Uptime SLA Cost: Offers an optional Uptime SLA which costs $0.10 per hour per cluster (also totaling $72 per month), ensuring higher availability.
+- Uptime SLA Cost: For production workloads, the optional Uptime SLA costs $0.10 per hour per cluster (~$72 per month).

-- VM Requirements: AKS requires nodes to use VMs with more than two CPUs for sufficient compute resources (e.g., Standard_D1, Standard_A0 are not suitable).
+- VM Requirements: AKS requires nodes to use VMs with more than two CPUs for sufficient compute resources.

 Amazon Elastic Kubernetes Service (EKS)

-- Host OS Support: Supports Amazon Linux 2, Ubuntu, Bottlerocket, and Windows for node creation.
-Bottlerocket is a Kubernetes-focused OS for optimization.
+- Host OS Support: Supports Amazon Linux 2, Ubuntu, Bottlerocket (a purpose-built container OS), and Windows.

 Azure Kubernetes Service (AKS)